Health Equity Scholars

 My hope is that this research will contribute to the representation and distinct understanding of Métis ways of knowing and being within health systems and health equity scholarship, ensuring that Métis voices—particularly those of our youth—are centred and prioritized.
 This collaborative and youth-led work will explore how Métis understandings of life promotion can inform upstream youth suicide prevention efforts.
 Métis youth are well-positioned to respond to increasing calls for better, strengths-based, youth-driven life promotion approaches to shape the future of upstream youth suicide prevention.

-Lindsay burton
+Lindsay Burton

 Program: Doctor of Philosophy in Nursing